 In 1969, when J.R.R.
 Tolkien had grown into an old man, he received a letter from a little girl named Camilla.
 Children, as I’ve learned over many years of teaching catechism classes, will ask disconcertingly difficult questions if an adult is reckless enough to allow it.
 This particular letter is no exception.
 Camilla had one, simple, incredibly-difficult-to-answer question for the author of Lord of the Rings – “What is the purpose of life?”

 Tolkien answered her with his own letter, and his response has been preserved.
+It can be found in The Letters of J.R.R.
+Tolkien and is letter #310.

 Sometimes, when a child asks me a question during catechism class like When God died, did the animals cry?
 I have to take a moment of stunned silence to gather my wits before responding with something resembling a wise answer.
 Tolkien clearly also needed some time to think, as he begins his letter, “I am sorry my reply has been delayed.”
 But then, after marveling at what a difficult question she has asked, he gives it his best shot to answer her seriously.